 Bangkok, Thailand – 900$/ month, 40Mb/s

 Bangkok is the biggest shopping and tourist hub of Southeast Asia.
-Although Bangkok is less cheap than Chang Mai, overall cost of living is cheaper than in Europe.
-Most known co-working spaces are HUBBA and Launchpad, making the Bangkok perfect place for startups.
+Although Bangkok is less cheap than Chang Mai, the overall cost of living is cheaper than in Europe.
+Best known co-working spaces are HUBBA and Launchpad, making the Bangkok perfect place for startups.

 It’s possible to find a modern, fully furnished studio apartment starting around $300 a month.
 Every month, events and workshops are held in Bangkok for digital nomads to meet and network.

 Although Ubud is 30km away from Denpasar, it is the cultural heart of Bali.
 Ubud’s nature is perfect for making your work less stressful.
-Only downside to working on Bali is not so good Internet speed.
+The only downside to working in Bali is not so good Internet speed.
 However, Hubud is the best place for co-working.

 Budapest, Hungary – 1000$/ month, 30Mb/s

 Apart from Asia, Europe is the second most popular continent for digital nomads.
 With its rich history and culture, Budapest is the most popular city for digital nomads in Eastern Europe.
-The city really comes alive during the summer months, which makes it a great option during the time of year when most of Southeast Asia is hit by monsoon.
+The city comes alive during the summer months, which makes it a great option during the time of year when the monsoon hits most of Southeast Asia.

-Offering free Wi-Fi pretty much everywhere, a reasonable cost of living, great food at cheap prices, efficient public transport, tons of historical and cultural sites to visit and plenty of places to work.
-High speed internet is available all over the city, and co-working spaces such as KAPTAR provide the best environment for working.
+Offering free Wi-Fi nearly everywhere, a reasonable cost of living, great food at low prices, efficient public transport, tons of historical and cultural sites to visit and plenty of places to work.
+High-speed internet is available all over the city, and co-working spaces such as KAPTAR provide the best environment for working.

 Prague, Czech Republic – 1200$/ month, 60Mb/s

 Prague is another great architectural destination in Europe.
-When not being so engaged in digital world you can walk around the cobblestone streets finding a lot of small bars and cafés.
-Prague is also the beer enthusiasts absolute favourite.
-Being the digital nomad, you will enjoy high speed internet and co-working spaces such as Locus Workspace and Impact Club.
+When not being so engaged in the digital world you can walk around the cobblestone streets finding a lot of small bars and cafés.
+Prague is also the beer enthusiasts absolute favorite.
+Being the digital nomad, you will enjoy the high-speed internet and co-working spaces such as Locus Workspace and Impact Club.